botwiki/botwiki.org/content/projects/index.md

 ![Sidekick](/content/projects/images/botwikibot.png)
 </div>

 **Sidekick** is a multi-network bot that helps you manage your Slack-based hobby and non-profit online groups.
-Learn more about the project at [getyoursidekick.org](http://getyoursidekick.org/) and join the ongoing development at [Botmakers.org](https://botmakers.org/).
+[Learn more about the project](/projects/sidekick/) and join the development [in the Botmakers Slack group](https://botmakers.org/).

 ### [¶](#detective){.pilcrow} Detective {#detective}